YuriyKoshulap/git_assignment/assignment/README.md

 5. Confirm and Save Changes

 e.
 What is the difference between git and GitHub?
+Git is a version control system used for tracking changes in code, while GitHub is a web-based platform built around Git, providing hosting, collaboration, and project management tools for code repositories.

 f.
 What does git diff do?
+git diff shows the differences between changes made to files in the working directory and the staging area.

 g.
 What is the main branch?
+The main branch, often named "master" or "main," serves as the primary line of development in a Git repository, typically reflecting the most stable version of the project.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+no. It's generally recommended to avoid pushing changes directly to the main branch and instead create a new branch for feature development or bug fixes, then merge them into the main branch through a pull request after review.